prashantsihag03/Twitter-Sentiment-Analysis/README.md

   * Install it using following pip command: pip install textblob

+* **re**: Python has a built-in package called re, which can be used to work with Regular Expressions.

+* **csv**: CSV is a simple file format used to store tabular data, such as a spreadsheet or database.
+For working CSV files in python, there is an inbuilt module called csv

 ## Authentication:
 In order to fetch tweets through Twitter API, one needs to register an App through their twitter account.
 Follow these steps for the same:
   * Open this link and click the button: ‘Create New App’.
 You need to be logged in twitter.